 NEXT: Unwind at the prettiest library in Singapore →

 For a library, it looks insanely fashionable, with crazily undulating shelves and designer chairs.
-The main theme of the library is design, so if you’re looking for books on the lastest graphic trends or avant garde fashion, you’ll be spoilt for choice.
+Not surprisingly, the main focus of the library@orchard is design, so if you’re looking for books on the latest graphic trends or avant garde fashion, you’ll be spoilt for choice.
 Chill out in the cosy cocoons with a book once you’re done with your shopping.

 NEXT: Take a walk in Fort Canning Park →